JoeyJoHa/OLMv1/tools/rbac-manager/README.md

 # RBAC Manager Tool

-A comprehensive Python tool for extracting and managing RBAC permissions from operator bundles using the `opm` binary and interacting with OpenShift catalogs via `catalogd`.
+A Python tool for extracting and managing RBAC permissions from operator bundles using the `opm` binary and interacting with OpenShift catalogs via `catalogd`.
 This tool automates the generation of secure RBAC resources and Helm values for OLMv1 operator deployments.

 ## Features